Conflux (CFX) Price: Price Index and Live Chart | The Block

-Conflux (CFX) currently has a price of $0.15 and is down -0.53% over the last 24 hours.
-The cryptocurrency is ranked 101 with a market cap of $516.2M.
-Over the last 24 hours, it saw $16.9M of trading volume.
+Conflux (CFX) currently has a price of £0.12 and is up 0.43% over the last 24 hours.
+The cryptocurrency is ranked 100 with a market cap of £409M.
+Over the last 24 hours, it saw £12.2M of trading volume.
 The token has a circulating supply of 3.5B tokens out of a total supply of 5.4B tokens.

 Conflux is a cryptocurrency that operates on a highly scalable and secure platform called the Conflux blockchain.
 It achieves scalability through a unique consensus algorithm called Tree-Graph (T-G) that allows for parallel processing of transactions.
 Additionally, Conflux offers interoperability with other blockchains through the Conflux Cross Chain Protocol (CCC), enabling the transfer of assets and data between networks.